balnbibarbi/tanzu-initializr/README.md

   - Platform engineers can correct issues and maintain the platform running (alerting and dashboard)
   - Platform users share the same understanding around the availability of the platform
   - InfoSec can monitor the platform to ensure all actions on the platform are taken by the right actors
-  - App developers have complete visibility into all running workload on the platform
+  - Application developers have complete visibility into all running workload on the platform
   - Developers can perform distributed tracing in their applications
-  - App developers are enabled to troubleshoot production issues in real time
+  - Application developers are enabled to troubleshoot production issues in real time
 - [Secret Management](tkg/secret-management.md)
   - Secrets used for platform management and workloads are managed securely and efficiently
   - Sensitive data and traffic are encrypted and authenticated using  SSL certificates